jrosener/digitalscratch/README.md

 Digital-Scratch
 --------------

-### A vinyl turntable emulation software
+### A vinyl turntable emulation software for DJ

-[Digital-Scratch](http://www.digital-scratch.org/ "Digital-scratch") is a free software that analyzes motions (rotation speed and direction) of a vinyl disc played by a turntable.
+[Digital-Scratch](http://www.digital-scratch.org/ "Digital-scratch") is a free software for DJs.
+It analyzes motions (rotation speed and direction) of a vinyl disc played by a turntable.
 It also provide a nice and simple player that plays digital tracks allowing you to mix as you would do it with regular records.

+__In other words__: with Digital-Scratch you can mix your digital file collection with regular vinyl turntables.

 * More informations at [http://www.digital-scratch.org](http://www.digital-scratch.org).
 * Mailing list: digitalscratch@googlegroups.com (to subscribe, send a mail to digitalscratch+subscribe@googlegroups.com)

 ### Requirements

-* 1 or 2 timecoded vinyl disc, ([Serato Scrath Live](http://serato.com/scratchlive), [Final Scratch](http://en.wikipedia.org/wiki/Final_Scratch),...)
+* 1 or 2 timecoded vinyl disc, ([Serato Scratch Live](http://serato.com/scratchlive), [Final Scratch](http://en.wikipedia.org/wiki/Final_Scratch),...)
-* 1 or 2 vinyl turntables
+* 1 or 2 vinyl turntables and a mixer
 * A GNU/Linux or MS Windows computer
 * A sound card driven by [JACK](http://jackaudio.org/) providing 1 or 2 stereo inputs